LarsNorlander/dev-diary/README.md

 ### 5:44 PM

 I got to get the responsiveness to work!
 I've used a grid to split the contents into two columns but, now there are a few new problems that I'll have to address.
 Frontend's fun.

+## June 27, 2018

+### 7:58 AM

+I spent my time trying to figure out flex box so I could have all the items move towards the start.
+However, the image's margin grows to fill up the entire container.
+I haven't fixed that yet and just when I thought I only had to worry about desktop, I fired up the mobile simulator in Chrome and turns out, it was broken on mobile.